Meet New Zealanders (Kiwis) and experience New Zealand Hospitality

 We have two dogs at Breakers - more fondly known as our children!

-Nico is a ten year old dalmatian and loves the beach, chasing stones, running with the mountain bikes and meeting people.
+Nico is a eleven year old dalmatian and loves the beach, chasing stones, running with the mountain bikes and meeting people.
 He is a very large dog and extremely affectionate.
 Nico is quite large as his Mum was brought over from Norway and introduced as a new bloodline in New Zealand.
 As such he is very gentle and a big softy and loves nothing more than a good cuddle and ear scratching.

-Ziggy is a seven year old German Short-haired Pointer and hails originally from Timaru.
+Ziggy is an eight year old German Short-haired Pointer and hails originally from Timaru.
 He enjoys running around the yard with his toys and anyone who will chase him, loves playing on the beach and chasing stones, running with the mountain bikes and playing or snuggling with his big brother Nico.

 The "boys" have their own area and do not interact with the guests at Breakers unless they are invited.
 You will see them playing out on the grounds though and down on the beach - they would like to say "on their beach"!